leangjia/blender_docs/manual/animation/constraints/transform/limit_rotation.rst

         you cannot enable separately lower or upper limits...

 Affect Transform
-   We saw that by default, even though visually constrained, the owner can still have rotations out of bounds (as shown by the *Transform* panel).
+   As pointed out before by default, even though visually constrained, the owner can still have rotations out of bounds (as shown by the *Transform* panel).
-   Well, when you enable this button, this is no more possible -- the owner transform properties are also limited by the constraint.
+   When you enable this checkbox, this is no more possible -- the owner transform properties are also limited by the constraint.
-   Note however, that the constraint does not directly modifies the rotation values: you have to rotate one way or the other its owner, for this to take effect...
+   However note that, the constraint does not directly modifies the rotation values: you have to rotate one way or the other its owner, for this to take effect...

 Owner Space